ObenaufLab/CaTCH/README.md

 2. `Sample` - A name for the sample.
 3. `Group` - A coarse grouping of the samples.
 For example if you have multiple different treatments and/or mutliple controls, you can group them as treated/untreated.
 4. `Treatment` - The specific treatment far that sample.
 5. `Colour` - This is for display purposes in plots.
-You can use any colour name recognised by R.
+You can use any colour name recognised by R. Most plain colour names (in lowercase) are recognised, though some are not as pleasant to look at.
+A suggested selection to choose from is: black, grey01 (dark) through grey99 (light), red, organge, darkgold, forestgreen, dodgerblue, steelblue, magenta, purple.

 For columns 2, 3 and 4 the **values must be** plain ASCII alphanumeric strings, starting with a letter.
 Underscores are allowed.
 No accented or special letters, no spaces, no other symbols (including dashes). `^[A-Za-z][A-Za-z0-9_]*`

-Column 1 is optional and only applies to multiplexed BAM files using Christian's design for the barcode construct.
+Column 1 is optional and only applies to quantifying multiplexed BAM files using Christian's design for the barcode construct.

 ```
 Tag     Sample          Group       Treatment     Colour